 Starting in 1979, Islamists have felt confident enough to extend their fight against the West.
 The new militant Islamic government of Iran assaulted the U.S. embassy in Tehran at the end of that year and held nearly 60 Americans captive for 444 days.
 Eight American soldiers (the first casualties in this war) died in the failed U.S. rescue attempt in 1980.
 Violence against Americans began in earnest in 1983 with an attack on the U.S. embassy in Lebanon, killing 63.
 Then followed a long sequence of assaults on Americans in embassies, ships, planes, barracks, schools, and elsewhere.

-In short, the massacre of upward of 6,000 Americans in September 2001 was not the start of something new but the intensification of an Islamist campaign of violence against the U.S. that has been raging for more than two decades.
+In short, the massacre of 3,000 Americans in September 2001 was not the start of something new but the intensification of an Islamist campaign of violence against the U.S. that has been raging for more than two decades.

 No one knows exactly how many Muslims live in the United States—the estimates, prone to exaggeration, range widely—but their numbers clearly range in the several millions.
 The faithful divide into two main groups, immigrants and converts, with immigrants two to three times more numerous than converts.
 The immigrants come from all over the world, but especially from South Asia, Iran, and the Arabic-speaking countries; converts tend overwhelmingly to be African-American.